shopware5/devdocs/source/designers-guide/lightweight-backend-modules/index.md

 `openModule(payload)`

-Opens a module in the shopware backend.
+Opens a module in the Shopware backend.

 **Parameters**

-**payload**: `Object`, Opens a module in the shopware backend.
+**payload**: `Object`, Opens a module in the Shopware backend.

 **Example**:
 ```js